getgrav/grav-learn/pages/20/04.plugins/08.plugin-compatibility/doc.md

     - '2.0'
 [/codesh]

 The `grav:` key contains a list of major.minor Grav versions the extension has been tested on.
-Only major.minor versions are used (e.g., `1.7`, `2.0`) — patch versions are not relevant here.
+Only major.minor versions are used (e.g., `1.7`, `2.0`); patch versions are not relevant here.

 The property is nested under a top-level `compatibility:` key to allow future expansion (e.g., `php:` for PHP version compatibility).

-## How It Works During Upgrades
+## How It Works

-When a user initiates a major Grav upgrade through the Admin panel, the **Safe Upgrade** preflight checks will:

-1. Scan all installed plugins and themes
+The compatibility flag is read at two distinct points: during a 1.x to 2.0 migration, and during plugin install/update operations on a 2.0 site.

+### During the 1.x to 2.0 Migration

+The **Migrate to Grav 2.0** plugin runs every installed plugin and theme through a compatibility check during its **Step 2 (Copy & Migrate)** wizard pass.
+For each package the wizard:

-2. Read the `compatibility:` property from each package's `blueprints.yaml`
+1. Reads the `compatibility:` property from the package's `blueprints.yaml`
+2. Falls back to inference (see below) if no property is set
-3. Compare against the target Grav version
+3. Compares against the target Grav 2.0 version
-4. **Block the upgrade** if any **enabled** plugin or theme is not compatible
-5. **Warn** (but not block) about **disabled** packages that are not compatible

-The user is presented with a list of incompatible extensions and can choose to **disable** them directly from the upgrade screen before proceeding.
+4. For 2.0-compatible packages, runs **GPM** to pull the latest 2.0-ready release
+5. For incompatible packages, applies the **plugin policy** the user has selected: **Skip** removes the package from the staged install, **Disable** keeps the files in place but writes a config entry that disables the plugin in 2.0

+The user also picks between **strict** and **permissive** compatibility modes:

+- **Strict** trusts the flags as declared
+- **Permissive** promotes inferred-incompatibles to "compatible" so the user can test them on the staged 2.0 site even if their authors haven't formally flagged them yet

+Plugins that have been explicitly marked as incompatible always block, in either mode.

+The migration runs in a fresh, side-by-side staged install.
+The user's live 1.x site is untouched until they choose to promote.

+### During GPM Installs on a 2.0 Site

+Once a site is running Grav 2.0, **GPM** reads the `compatibility:` flag whenever a plugin or theme is installed or updated.
+A package that doesn't list `2.0` in its compatibility block (either explicitly or via inference) will not install cleanly on a 2.0 site, and the user is told why.

 ## Inference Rules